WELCOME TO CLOUD9at

 • Once you have filled out the required paperwork; come on into the studio.

-• If you will be receiving auricular (ear) acupuncture, take an alcohol wipe (they should be somewhere obvious in the studio space, but if you don’t see them, no worries, we will bring you one) to clean off the inner surface area of both ears.
+• If you will be receiving auricular (ear) acupuncture, take an alcohol wipe (they should be in a box on the reception desk, but if you don’t see them, no worries, we will bring you one) to clean off the surface area of both ears.

-• Grab a mat if you need one ($1 to rent) and a bolster or blocks, or whatever you need to lie down comfortably; and someone will come over to you as soon as they are able.
+• Grab a mat if you haven’t brought your own, and a bolster or blocks, or whatever you need to lie down comfortably; and someone will come over to you as soon as they are able.
 Do your best to set up your space so that you’re not super close to someone else, and feel free to move around as you need to if your space gets crowded.

 • Once your needles have been inserted, it is recommended that you lie down, make yourself comfy, close your eyes and focus on breathing.
 This will allow your body to relax and become receptive your treatment’s healing benefits.